charliewhitfield/ivoyager_table_importer/README.md

 [Example Table](https://github.com/t2civ/astropolis_public/blob/main/data/tables/compositions_resources_percents.tsv) (This is not quite right yet!
 Needs format update!)

-Required specifier: `@ENUM_X_ENUM[=<table_name>]` (table_name defaults to the base file name) Required directive: `@DATA_TYPE=<Type>`
+Required specifier: `@ENUM_X_ENUM[=<table_name>]` (table_name defaults to the base file name)
+Required directive: `@DATA_TYPE=<Type>`
 Optional directives: `@DATA_DEFAULT=<Default>`, `@DATA_UNIT=<Unit>`, `@TRANSPOSE`, `@DONT_PARSE`

-This format creates an array-of-arrays data structure where data is indexed [row_enumeration][column_enumeration] (or the transpose if `@TRANSPOSE` is specified).
+This format creates an array-of-arrays data structure where data is indexed [row_enumeration][column_enumeration] or the transpose if `@TRANSPOSE` is specified.
 All cells in the table have the same Type, Default and Unit (if applicable) specified by data directives above.
 If not specified, default 'nulls' for the six allowed Types are "", &"", false, NAN, -1 and [].

 Enumerations must be 'known' by the plugin, which means that they were added as row entity names by a DB_ENTITIES, DB_ENTITIES_MOD or ENUMERATION format table, or were added as a 'project_enum' dictionary in the `postprocess_tables()` call.

-The resulting array-of-arrays structure will always have n x m rows and columns sized and ordered according to the enumeration, not the table.
+Entity names from the enumerations can be missing or out of order in the table.
+The resulting array-of-arrays structure will always have rows and columns sized and ordered according to the enumeration, not the table.
 Data not specified in the table file (omited row or column entities) will be imputed with default value.